jchristn/DatabaseWrapper/README.md

 ## Other Notes

+### MySQL

 - MySQL does not like to return updated rows.
 Sorry about that.
 I thought about making the UPDATE clause require that you supply the ID field and the ID value so that I could retrieve it after the fact, but that approach is just too limiting.

+### PostgreSQL

 - Cleansing of strings in PostgreSQL uses the dollar-quote style.
 Fieldnames are always encapsulated in double-quotes for PostgreSQL.

+### Sqlite

+- Sqlite seems to work well with .NET Core, but has image format exception issues with .NET Framework 4.6.1.
+If anyone has a fix for this, please submit a PR!

 ## Version history